siheming/mspypeline/doc/source/analysis_options.rst

   for a description of the output and the ref:`gallery <mqreport>` for an example of such a report.
 | This quality control report is specifically designed to process supplementary MaxQuant output tables available and generate a
   multi-page pdf document.
 Here, the quality of the mass spectrometry sample acquisition can be assessed, for instance the shape of a chromatogram or retention time and retention lenght of peptides.
-Additionally, information on sample quality such as missed cleavages, number of peptides measured and sequenced and the proportion of contaminants among protein intensities is provided
+Additionally, information on sample quality such as missed cleavages, number of peptides measured and sequenced, and the proportion of contaminants among protein intensities is provided.